Wellness

 Improving sleep habits may help avoid sleep paralysis.
 Some tips for healthy sleep include:

-- Reducing liquid intake before bed to minimize nighttime bathroom breaks
+- Reduce liquid intake before bed to minimize nighttime bathroom breaks

-- Reducing use of alcohol and caffeine, especially in the evening
+- Reduce use of alcohol and caffeine, especially in the evening

-- Eliminating the use of electronics, such as cell phones, before bedtime
+- Eliminate the use of electronics, such as cell phones, before bedtime

 Although sleep paralysis may be frightening, it is generally not harmful.
 Many people will have at least one episode during their lifetime.
 However, if it occurs more frequently and affects your sleep or makes you feel anxious, see your healthcare provider.
 They may be able to identify and address underlying problems that may be contributing to sleep paralysis.
-Be sure to inform your provider of any medication use.
+Be sure to inform your provider of any medications you are taking.
 Your provider may also refer you to a sleep specialist for further evaluation.

 Sources: